redpesk-common/canbus-binding/README.md

 Copy, still from your host:

-**Careful : Make sure to sync IO with sync command before unplug your SDcard.
-It could be corrupted if removed before all pending IO aren't done.**
+> **Caution** Make sure to sync IO with sync command before unplug your SDcard.
+It could be corrupted if removed before all pending IO aren't done.

 ```bash
 $ sudo cp ~/devel/docker/share/libafbwsc-dev-1.0-r0.cortexa15hf_neon.rpm /run/media/claneys/97f418a5-612f-44e9-b968-a19505695151/home/root
 $ sync
 ```

 Insert the modified SDcard in your Porter board and boot from it.
-Your are ready to go.
+You are ready to go.

 ## Configure the AGL system